michaelskyba/tunnel/README.md

 ~/tunnel $ tunnel retry example_deck
 ~/tunnel $ # Reviews are done for this deck!
 ```
 That's it!
-Understand, though, that these tunnel commands are never supposed
+Understand, though, that these tunnel commands are not intended to be
-to be run manually as I showed here.
-This "tutorial" section is meant to
+run manually as I showed here.
+This "tutorial" section is meant to give you a
-give you a general understanding of the order, so that making your own wrapper
+general understanding of the order, so that making your own wrapper (like
-(like shovel, but more fitted to your needs) will have less friction.
+shovel, but more fitted to your needs) will have less friction.
 Read the
 documentation for each of the commands involved to learn more.

 ### Deck file